 The Best Photography spots in Walt Disney World are no secret, but have you actually ever tried to get them all?
-These spots are so photogenic and prefect for newbie and experienced photographers alike!
+These spots are so photogenic and perfect for newbies and experienced photographers alike!
 Nervous you don’t have the right equipment?
 Want to see what’s in our camera bag?
 Check out our post with the best camera supplies for traveling to get you started.

 The Best Photography Spots in Magic Kingdom

-From the front, side and back- this castle has no bad side.
-While you can have your picture taken at this location, courtesy of a Disney photographer with the Memory Maker package, you can also just head straight up Main Street U.S.A, find a good place in the street and strike a pose.
+From the front, side, and back- this castle has no bad side.
+While you can have your picture taken at this location, courtesy of a Disney photographer with the Memory Maker package, you can also just head straight up Main Street U.S.A, find a good place in the street, and strike a pose.
 We also love the castle from the back.
 Sometimes you can frame it best from the Pinocchio Village Haus upstairs balcony.
-Either way this is undoubtedly one of the best photography spots in Walt Disney World, so make sure you get it from all angles.
+Either way, this is undoubtedly one of the best photography spots in Walt Disney World, so make sure you get it from all angles.
 If you’re dining inside Cinderella’s Castle at Cinderella’s Royal Table, there are beautiful photo opportunities inside too.

 Tom Sawyer Island | Frontierland